apostrophecms-legacy/apostrophe-schemas/README.md

 </fieldset>
 ```

-Next, on the browser side, we need to supply three methods: a displayer and a converter.
+Next, on the browser side, we need to supply two methods: a displayer and a converter.

 "displayer" is a method that populates the form field. `aposSchemas.populateFields` will invoke it.